 Let’s talk about that.

 Of course the work we do at Campus Sonar relies heavily on the human analyst.
-Part of what makes it possible for us to do our jobs is Brandwatch’s artificial intelligence.
+Part of what makes it possible for us to do our jobs is the artificial intelligence in our social listening software.
 But as we’ve said many times before, we’re not a software company.
 The software gives us a start, then we bring it home.

-One way Brandwatch helps Campus Sonar analysts is with their AI-Analyst, Iris.
-Iris has the ability to monitor brands, identify crises, and examine drivers of conversation—it sticks to identifying peaks and valleys in conversation.
-Brandwatch also has some behind-the-scenes AI work happening with their signals feature, which again alerts us to unusual online mention activities when it detects changes.
-Brandwatch also helps us with the AI that’s built into their analytics.
-Brandwatch uses NLP and text analytics to identify major topics of conversation, examine sentiment, and better understand emotion.
+One way our social listening software helps Campus Sonar analysts is with their new AI analyst.
+It has the ability to monitor brands, identify crises, and examine drivers of conversation—it sticks to identifying peaks and valleys in conversation.
+Our software also has some behind-the-scenes AI work happening with another feature that alerts us to unusual online mention activities when it detects changes.
+The software also helps us with the AI that’s built into their analytics—it uses NLP and text analytics to identify major topics of conversation, examine sentiment, and better understand emotion.
 Let’s focus on sentiment because it is important, and there are lots of questions about it.

-The text analytics approach will change with Brandwatch’s merger with Crimson Hexagon.
-The new “super-platform” will allow users the ability to tap into Crimson Hexagon’s acclaimed artificial intelligence that’s based on machine learning, not rules.
-Remember how Brandwatch allows you to manually change the sentiment?
-In addition to manual changes, Crimson Hexagon allows you to take the role of teacher and train for the type of sentiment (or really any category) you’re looking for, which should increase accuracy.
+The text analytics approach will change when our software company undergoes a merger.
+The new platform will allow users the ability to tap into an acclaimed artificial intelligence that’s based on machine learning, not rules.
+Remember how our software allows you to manually change the sentiment?
+In addition to manual changes, the new version allows you to take the role of teacher and train for the type of sentiment (or really any category) you’re looking for, which should increase accuracy.
 While it depends on the number of posts you’ve trained and continue to train, the AI’s stock accuracy is conservatively around 68+ percent.
-That’s 68 percent with no posts trained and relying solely on Brandwatch/Crimson Hexagon’s IQ to correctly categorize posts.
+That’s 68 percent with no posts trained and relying solely on our software's IQ to correctly categorize posts.
 With more time spent “coding” online mentions and attention to consistent training on the front-end, there might be less cleanup for the human analyst on the back-end, but there will always be cleanup.